We invite you to participate in our two major events each year.

 The tournament includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increments.
 All games are rated and players must use a clock and notation and have active membership in the U.S. Chess Federation.

-Prizes include cash for first, second, and third place in the Open.
-Winners in the Open also receive a trophy for first place and medals go to second and third places respectively.
-The U1200 and U800 winners receive trophies and medals in similar fashion.
+Individual prizes include cash for first, second, and third place in the Open.
+Winners in the Open also receive a trophy for first place. and medals go to second and third places respectively.

 The tournament is named for the state park where it is held.